Live! Learn! Thrive with Us!

 NYIT-Old Westbury Office of Residence Life & Off-Campus Housing

-Students who plan to take courses at the Old Westbury campus are encouraged and invited to live in the residence halls located just around the corner from the NYIT campus.
+Students who plan to take courses at the Old Westbury campus are encouraged and invited to live in the residence halls located just a short driving distance from the NYIT campus.
 A shuttle service is provided seven days a week to get you back and forth to campus.
 If you have any questions, please feel free to contact the Office of Residence Life & Off-Campus Housing and we will be happy to assist!

 There are five Residence Halls:

 - King Hall and Anthony Hall are our First Year Experience (FYE) residence halls.
 New students are placed in these residence halls, and the resident assistants provide programs and activities geared toward college success for the new students.

 - Roosevelt Hall is for upper-class students and features a small architectural studio space and houses the Sassy 6 Bear Community